Evangelicals in interwar Romania were a vibrant mix of ethnicities languages and social

 will be the definitive work on the subject for many years to come."
 Roland Clark University

-often untapped sources Iemima Ploscariu's exploration of the history of evangelicals in
+range of often untapped sources Iemima Ploscariu's exploration of the history of evangelicals

-interwar Romania brings vividly to life the experiences of a multiethnic community defined by
+in interwar Romania brings vividly to life the experiences of a multiethnic community defined

 musical life - these groups both contested the homogenizing nationalization policies of the